-Ultrasonic test on concrete is a recognized non-destructive test to asses the homogeneity and integrity of concrete.
+Ultrasonic testing of concrete or ultrasonic pulse velocity test on concrete is a non-destructive test to assess the homogeneity and integrity of concrete.

 - Qualitative assessment of strength of concrete, its gradation in different locations of structural members and plotting the same.

 - Any discontinuity in cross section like cracks, cover concrete delamination etc.

 Table of Contents

 - 1 Ultrasonic Testing of Concrete

 - 2 Table: 1 – Concrete Quality based on Ultrasonic Pulse Velocity Test

 - 3 Table:2 – Identification of Corrosion Prone Location based on Pulse Velocity and Hammer Readings

 - 4 Detection of Defects with Ultrasonic Test on Concrete

 Ultrasonic pulse velocity test consists of measuring travel time, T of ultrasonic pulse of 50 to 54 kHz, produced by an electro-acoustical transducer, held in contact with one surface of the concrete member under test and receiving the same by a similar transducer in contact with the surface at the other end.